New Import Experience Now in Preview

 Since the end of October last year, you have been able to preview the new dataset experience that has a more modern design, supports larger datasets and faster load times, and allows for easier editing of information like column fields and descriptions.

 We have received a ton of great feedback, leading to improvements and bug fixes over the last few months, and we are now getting ready to make this preview the default experience for all datasets.
-Starting the first two weeks of February, we will be making the current preview experience the default on all sites.

 If you haven’t had a chance to check it out yet, we highly encourage you to do so!
 And if you have any questions or concerns about this change, please reach out to us at email@example.com.